Why Is Self-Care Important For Mental Health?

 Sleep plays an essential role in mind and body health.
 If you're considering goal setting as a part of your self-care routine, consider forming a plan to increase your sleep hygiene practices.
 You can start with a bedtime routine, altering the environment of the room or space in which you sleep, or looking to your doctor to provide medical guidance for sleep disorders.

-Having enough rest can help you function during the day.
+Resting enough can help you maintain your balance and function during the day.
 If you're not well-rested, it can become difficult to listen, make decisions, and care for yourself and your family.
 If you struggle with sleep, you might consider joining a support group or contacting a doctor.
 Certain mental health conditions can impact the quality of your sleep.
 It's okay to consult a medical health professional if you find that sleep hygiene on its own is not helping.

 Support groups can be one way to practice self-care, make friends, and receive peer support simultaneously.
 Common support group topics may include substance use disorders, eating disorders, grief, trauma, or parenting.
 Support groups aren't the same as group therapy or seeing an individual counselor, but they are often free and may be effective if you're struggling with a mental health concern.